Christian Keller (sports administrator)

 Christian Keller (born 26 November 1976) is a German academic and sports administrator who currently serves as the managing director at 1.
 FC Köln.
-Having obtained a doctorate from the University of Tübingen, he taught sport management at SRH University Heidelberg and began advising professional football clubs.
+He earned a doctorate from the University of Tübingen, and subsequently taught sport management at SRH University Heidelberg while also advising professional football clubs.
 From 2013 to 2021, he worked as the managing director of SSV Jahn Regensburg.
 In March 2023, he was elected to the governing board of Deutsche Fußball Liga, the organising body of Germany's professional football leagues.

 Early life and academic career

 Christian Keller was born on 26 November 1976 in Donaueschingen in the German state of Baden-Württemberg.
 He studied international trade at Reutlingen University, graduating with a dissertation about publicly listed football clubs.
 In 2008, after obtaining a degree in business development from the same institution, he acquired a doctoral degree from the University of Tübingen on financial management of football clubs under the supervision of the sports scientist Helmut Digel.
 He then taught sport management at SRH University Heidelberg.